Browse all guides

 Every other grocery-list app we looked at — Mealie, Tandoor, Paprika, Plan to Eat — drew the same line.
 Cross-axis stays as separate entries.

-On the Aisle tab of the grocery list, ingredients with split entries get an orange sparkle so you know they didn't simply combine.
-Tap the sparkle to see the breakdown.
+On the Aisle tab of the grocery list, ingredients with split entries get an orange chef hat so you know they didn't simply combine.
+Tap it to see the breakdown — which recipes contributed, and why we kept the units separate.

 Density tables (King Arthur first, USDA fallback)